 Alabama rot is the common term for cutaneous and renal glomerular vasculopathy (CRGV).
 It is a mysterious disease which is hard to identify and sadly, very difficult to treat.
-Since December 2012, there have been 112 confirmed, 22 unconfirmed and 35 suspected cases in the UK, with 29 cases in 2017 and the latest cases occurring in Staffordshire and the West Midlands towards the end of the year.
+Since December 2012, there have been 122 confirmed, 22 unconfirmed and 35 suspected cases in the UK, with 37 cases in 2017 (over double compared to 2016) and 2 already in 2018.
+The latest cases occurring in Sussex and Somerset.
 The disease is thought to have hit 31 counties in total.

 Since 2012, a small number of dogs have been presented with clinical signs very similar to those associated with Alabama rot.
 The most serious outbreak was in the New Forrest region of Hampshire but there have also been reported cases in Manchester, Dorset, Surrey, Somerset and several other counties as well.

 As mentioned, the causes of Alabama Rot are still unknown and we don’t yet know if it can pass between dogs, either.
 What we do know, is that the strain afflicting the UK is not limited to any particular breed, body weight, sex or age, and the disease affects the skin and kidneys.